 12. Do Something for Yourself

 Photo:Nevena Bacic/EyeEm/Getty Images

 Do something that makes you happy or relaxed before and after an event that you're worried about.
 This is especially helpful for those who are more introverted and are overwhelmed with all the socializing this time of year.
 It will help you rebalance.
 Bell says even a short 10-minute walk or meditation can help you build up the energy before or after having to be "on" for others.

 Whatever mindfulness or coping techniques you take with you for this season, remember that the main thing is to take it easy on yourself.
-Let yourself feel all the feelings, but don't try to dwell on it too much and focus on the positives.
-It's also supposed to be a joyful time of year, too, after all.
+Let yourself feel all the feelings, but try not to dwell on it too much, and focus on the positives.
+It's also supposed to be a joyful time of year, after all.